After numerous conversations with transplant and waitlist coordinators across the country, they all tell me the same two things:

 For Solid Organ Transplant specialties, we recommend individual categories and subcategories for systems like EPIC’s Phoenix because it allows association of outside reports with the corresponding procedures.
 This process often entails labeling the records with date of service as well as document category and sub-category:

 Create a partnership between eHealth Technologies, your transplant team, and your EMR software platform to:

-Enable highly secure transfer of patient data from outside sources into your EMR
+Enable highly secure transfer of patient data from outside sources into your

 Contribute to improved workflow by routing results to the appropriate task